JonathanCrider/api-gateway-example/README.md

 I enjoyed this challenge!
 I love to learn new technologies and am able usually able to get up and running fairly quickly.
 I did run into several issues while figuring out some of the new stuff, but I was able to get a working API Gateway going by the deadline.

+Part of the requirements also included a brief [SQL Test](https://github.com/JonathanCrider/api-gateway-example/blob/main/docs/SQLtest.md).

+## Next Steps

 I plan to fork this project, refine it by addressing areas I didn't have time to complete, and deploy it.
 Additionally, I’ll continue experimenting and learning new tools to enhance the project further with things like better authentication, a user interface, and a test suite.
 This process will allow me to expand my skill set and deepen my understanding of the technologies involved.

-Part of the requirements also included a brief [SQL Test](https://github.com/JonathanCrider/api-gateway-example/blob/main/docs/SQLtest.md).

-## Project setup
+# Project setup

-### Development Environment
+## Development Environment

 To set up the development environment, you'll need to install the following tools: